Call our experts

 Mowing and strimming will be required with these roof types.
 See our maintenance page for more information.

 Sedum plants are used in green roofs because they hold a lot of water and are incredibly hardy.
 Under normal circumstances the roof should not need regular watering.
 However, live material must be irrigated immediately following installation.
-This irrigation must continue in the first few months following installation and again in especially hot and dry periods.
-Full saturation of the system is recommended once a week in these periods.
+This irrigation must continue in the first few months following installation.